TGV train from Paris to Turin & Milan at Paris Gare de Lyon

 What's the TGV like?

 SNCF has equipped 6 TGVs with the Italian SCMT signalling system so they can enter Italy.
-They've been running since 1996, originally operated jointly by SNCF (French Railways) and Trenitalia (Italian State Railways), but since 2011 they've been run entirely by SNCF, entering Italy as an 'open access' operator with no Trenitalia involvement.
+They've been running since 1996, originally operated jointly by SNCF (French Railways) and Trenitalia (Italian Railways), but since 2011 they've been run entirely by SNCF, entering Italy as an 'open access' operator with no Trenitalia involvement.

 The TGV is air-conditioned and carpeted with comfortable 1st & 2nd class seating.
 2nd class has tables for 4 and 2-abreast unidirectional seating.
 1st class offers wider seats with more leg-room, with a mix of face-to-face tables for two, tables for 4, and unidirectional seating with 2-abreast seats & 1-abreast 'solo' seats.
 1st class TGV passengers can use the Grand Voyageurs 1st class lounge at Paris Gare de Lyon.
 See the Paris-Milan video.